shahreenbanu/shahreenbanu/README.md

 - 👀 I’m interested in arts
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me at shahreen.artist@gmail.com
+- 📫 You can reach me at shahreen.artist@gmail.com

 <!---
 shahreenbanu/shahreenbanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.